Woman critical after being struck by streetcar near Kensington Market

 TORONTO -- A woman has been rushed to hospital with critical injuries after being struck by a streetcar near Kensington Market.

-Emergency crews were called to Spadina Avenue and Nassau Street shortly before 6:30 p.m. after the woman was struck by a northbound streetcar.
+Emergency crews were called to Spadina Avenue and Nassau Street shortly before 6:30 p.m. after the woman was truck.

 She was rushed to hospital in critical condition, Toronto Paramedic Services said.